 Ohio Rental Agreement

 An Ohio rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Ohio landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Ohio landlord-tenant law governs and regulates these agreements.

 Ohio Rental Agreement Types